MonkHelios/Root-access-on-Tinker-OS-android/README.md

 * Open the "android platform tools" directory and right click while pressing L-shift.

-* Select "open power shell wndow here" (the option name might vary) or open CMD/Powershell and cd into the "android platform tools" directory.
+* Select "open power shell window here" (the option name might vary) or open CMD/Powershell and cd into the "android platform tools" directory.

 * Find the IP address of the tinker board by running "ip a" in termux on the android OS.
 ```